aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/StartBattle phases/Post haltbattleload.md

 - `battle` set to true

 ## AI setup
 This part initialises battle `aiparty` which is a battle AI.
-A battle AI is an entity that sits closely to the player party, but has scripted actions after the player party's turn is over.
+A battle AI is an entity that sits closely to the player party, but has scripted actions after the player party's actions (and `chompy` if applicable) is over.
 They are only added under specific conditions, usually involving having a follower.

-The method used for this is called AddAI and it initalises `aiparty` to a new entity created via [CreateNewEntity](../../Entities/EntityControl/EntityControl%20Methods.md#createnewentity) with name `ai party` using the matching  with position (-3.0, 0.0, 2.0) childed to the `battlemap` and with a `flip` and `battle` field set to true.
+The method used for this is called AddAI and it initalises `aiparty` to a new entity created via [CreateNewEntity](../../Entities/EntityControl/EntityControl%20Methods.md#createnewentity) with name `ai party` using the matching [animid](../../Enums%20and%20IDs/AnimIDs.md) and am [animstate](../../Entities/EntityControl/Animations/animstate.md) with position (-3.0, 0.0, 2.0) childed to the `battlemap` and with a `flip` and `battle` field set to true.

 The method takes an [animid](../../Enums%20and%20IDs/AnimIDs.md) and am [animstate](../../Entities/EntityControl/Animations/animstate.md) to set to the entity (the animstate parameter is called basestate, but it actually sets the `animstate` field).

 While technically, the method can be called multiple time, this isn't supported and will likely result in entities not being tracked by the game should this happen.

-Here are the different AIs added and their conditions:
+Here are the different AIs added and their conditions by their animid:

 - `Maki` is added with [animstate](../../Entities/EntityControl/Animations/animstate.md) 13 (`BattleIdle`) if any of the following is true:
     - The MainManager.map.`mapid` is the `FGClearing` [map](../../Enums%20and%20IDs/Maps.md)